pratapladhani/mcs-labs/labs/autonomous-support-agent/README.md

 #### Testing Your Complete Agent

-31. **Send** a test email to your ficitious user email by using the **Workshop Agent**.
+31. **Send** a test email to your training user email by using the **Workshop Agent**.
+Simply ask `Send a support email`.
+You will then shortly receive the email in **Microsoft Outlook**.

 > [!IMPORTANT]
-> Access the workshop agent in the same location as when you created your training user account.
-You will need the workshop code and your training user's email address if you previously closed the agent.
-Tell the agent to "Send a support email", you can repeat this process as desired.
+> - Access the workshop agent in the same location as when you created your training user account.
+> - You will need the workshop code and your training user's email address if you previously closed the agent.
+> - You can repeat this process as desired.

 >
 > The email should contain something like this:
 >   ```